Model-graded metrics

 - ensure that context is relevant to original querycontext-faithfulness

-- ensure that LLM output uses the context
+- ensure that LLM output is supported by context

 Examples (output-based)